onzfonz/comp227/src/content/0/en/part0d.md

 3. Switch to WebStorm and select ***Get From VCS***, using the copied URL from GitHub.
 4. After clicking OK, select ***Use Token*** from the authentication options
 5. Switch back to the token page that we just generated and copy that token
-6. Paste that token back into WebStorm
+6. Paste that token back into WebStorm and ***Log In***.
 7. Trust and open the project.

 Following all of these steps would result in the project opening up, with it opening up the *README.md* file.

 Here's a recap in a [re-looping gif of all of these steps that you should see](https://imgur.com/UDQXB6V)

-#### Other permissions

-The other permission you may have to set (if you are running into issues) is to allow JetBrains access to comp227's organizational space.
-You can do this by [visiting GitHub's apps settings](https://github.com/settings/applications#authorized) and then clicking on **JetBrains IDE Integration**.
-Click on that and then you should be able to see the heading ***Organization Access***.
-Click on the ***Grant*** button next to comp227, and now try cloning the project again.
+### 9: Additional Webstorm Setup

+We'll need to make a few more changes to Webstorm to have it work as we expect.
+This is required.

 #### Configure your settings